green-coding-solutions/website/content/case-studies/splitting-resource-consumption-in-virtualized-workloads.md

 ```

 Noticable is the kernel worker *kworker/u16:0+events_unbound* and also quite high consuming *gnome-shell* process.
-For the latter the browser is doing some rendering via the CPU and this is quite expensive.
+For the latter the browser is doing some rendering via the CPU (seen bc the command string contains some `llvmpipe` part) and this is quite expensive.
 If you do rendering on the GPU this will not be present.

 ### Using VMs